smiffy6969/razor-naff/README.md

 ## Setup

-In order to use the NAFF library, you need to include it, there are no dependancies outside of rivets and sightglass (should you wish to use binding and templating), but you will need to polyfill missing functions for older browsers, such as webcomponentsjs (imports, custom components etc...), the easiest way is using bower installing webcomponentsjs can be found on github.
+In order to use the NAFF library, you need to include it, there are no dependancies outside of rivets and sightglass (should you wish to use binding and templating which are bundled in), but you will need to polyfill missing functions for older browsers, such as webcomponentsjs (imports, custom components etc...), the easiest way is using bower installing webcomponentsjs can be found on github.
 You can of course use your own if you wish, this is what we use as standard, we have added them as a dependancy in the bower file so it installs them for you.
-Should you wish to use another polyfill for object observing and maybe xtags for web components, by all means give it a whirl.
+Should you wish to use another polyfill for object observing and maybe xtags for web components, by all means give it a try.

 ```html